Co-Founders Dee Brazil-Dale and Michael Aureli

 Arkansas Hospice made history again in February 2000 when it opened the first hospice inpatient center in Arkansas in a leased wing of the Eugene Towbin Healthcare Center at Fort Roots in North Little Rock.

-As for Michael Aureli, he served as the President and Chief Executive Officer of Arkansas Hospice from May 1995 to June 2011, when he passed away at the age of 61 as a patient of the program he founded.
+As for Michael Aureli, he served as the President and Chief Executive Officer of Arkansas Hospice from May 1995 to June 2011, when he passed away at the age of 61 as a patient of the program he helped create.
+Dee Brazil-Dale retired as Executive Director of the Arkansas Hospice Foundation and Vice President of Development for Arkansas Hospice in 2006.

 The organization is currently led by Judith S. Wooten, who was named president and CEO of Arkansas Hospice on July 28, 2011.

-Since its start, Arkansas Hospice has grown from one location in North Little Rock to nine offices and three inpatient centers that touch more than 30 counties.
+Since its start, Arkansas Hospice has grown from one location in North Little Rock to 10 offices and three inpatient centers that touch more than 40 counties.
 With its corporate office at 14 Parkstone Circle in North Little Rock, Arkansas Hospice is now the largest hospice organization in the state.